gerb030/MarkovTweeter/README.md

 # MarkovTweeter
 A generic library that generates tweets using Markov Chains based on an existing twitter feed.
 I've personally set this up as a cron job.

+There are three public functions in the script that you can trigger:

+* the keyword `read` will collect up to 200 tweets from any public Twitter account.
+* the keyword `send` will send a generated tweet.
+* the keyword `test` will verify that the setup criteria are met, both Twitter auth and Markov chain-based generation.

 ## Read tweets
 TODO